akaday/AcouSynth/README.md

 - Optimized data handling to minimize memory usage and improve efficiency
 - Parallel processing techniques to speed up FFT computation for large datasets
 - Robust handling of edge cases and input data validation

+## Vocal Synthesis and Sound Design

+Create vocal-like sounds for virtual assistants, voice synthesis, or sound effects in games and films.
+Add complex vocal textures by adjusting formants and harmonics.

+## Musical Instrument Simulation

+Synthesize instruments such as flutes, strings, and brass by adjusting the harmonic series and noise components to match real-world timbres.

+## Acoustic Research

+Perform detailed analysis of harmonic structures, formants, and noise components to study sound behavior in various acoustical contexts.

+## Speech Simulation for Non-Verbal Communication

+Use the synthesis tools to generate non-linguistic speech-like sounds or non-verbal vocalizations for interactive media.

+## Sound Effect Design for Multimedia

+Generate a range of sound effects (e.g., electronic beeps, animal-like sounds, and mechanical noises) for creative projects.